mangosArchives/serverZero_Rel19/doc/EventAI.txt

 Parameter 1: CreatureID - The creature template ID.
 The value here must be a valid creature template ID.
 Parameter 2: Target - The target type defining whom the quest kill count should be given to.
 The value in this field needs to be a valid target type as specified in the reference tables below.

 When activated, this action will call KilledMonster() function for the player.
 It can be used to give creature credit for killing a creature.
-In general if the quest is set to be accompished on different creatures (e.g. "Credit" templates).
+In general if the quest is set to be accomplished on different creatures (e.g. "Credit" templates).
 NOTE: It can be ANY creature including certain quest specific triggers This is commonly used for giving the player Quest Credits for NPC kills (Many NPC's may use the same CreatureID for the Kill Credit)